-Tom Brady and Bridget Moynahan's Son Jack Is Working for the Bucs - E!
+Tom Brady and Bridget Moynahan's Son Jack Scores Sweet Gig for the Bucs - E!
 Online

-Tom Brady's eldest child has scored a pretty sweet gig.
+Tom Brady's eldest child is following in his footsteps.

-John "Jack" Edward, 13, whose parents are the star quarterback and ex-girlfriend Bridget Moynahan, landed a job as a ball boy for his dad's team, the Tampa Bay Buccaneers.
+John "Jack" Edward, 13, whose parents are the star quarterback and ex-girlfriend Bridget Moynahan, was spotted helping out his dad's team, the Tampa Bay Buccaneers, at their practice on Wednesday, Aug.
+18.

 "@buccaneers got a new ball boy this week," Tom wrote on his Instagram Story on Wednesday, Aug.
 18. "He takes his summer job and every rep very seriously...just like his dad!"